galaxyproject/training-material/topics/materials-science/tutorials/muspinsim/tutorial.md

 The only changes here (other than the *"Name"*) are the addition of an electron spin to the system, and changing to a `hyperfine` interaction type.
 A consequence of this is that we now provide a tensor ($$3\times3$$ matrix) rather than a vector to define the strength and orientation of the coupling.
+To make this clear above, \n denotes where each row of the matrix ends and the next begins (however an input of 9 numbers on the same line can still be parsed).
-Once again, the units are implicitly $$MHz$$.
+Once again, the units are implicitly MHz.

 ## MuSpinSim Simulate

-As all our changes are captured in the config file, this step operates exactly as before.
+As all our changes are captured in the configuration file, this step operates exactly as before.

 > <hands-on-title>Tool details</hands-on-title>
 >